robertodiazbriones/Project_2/README.md

  app.py - This is the flask app.
 It reads in two .csv files (School_data.csv and district_data_full_clean.csv) converts them to JSON format and serves them at two different URLs.

- Templates - This folder containst the HTML and CSS code for the frontend of the app.
+ Templates - This folder containst the HTML and CSS code for the front end of the app.

  index.html - This is the HTML file that controls the appearance of the UI for the flask app.